queso-lang/queso/SPECIFICATION.md

 ### Functions
 All functions in queso are lambdas and are first-class citizens.
 There are no function declarations.
 Instead, simply assign a lambda to a variable.
-The return value can be anything, including a block (similar to function declarations in other languages), or any other value.
+The return value can be anything, including a block (similar to function declarations in other languages), or any other expression.
 ```rust
 arg -> retValue; // one param
 -> retValue; // no params